 Here are some top tips from the Australian Society of Travel Writers members.

-“I’d carefully noted it on my phone when it was highly recommended to me by the manager at Fitzroy Island.
+- Amanda Kendle from Not a Ballerina says she had been daydreaming about the pastry shop in Rusty’s Markets for days.“I’d carefully noted it on my phone when it was highly recommended to me by the manager at Fitzroy Island.
 I finally got there mere hours before I was due to leave Cairns and although strictly speaking, I should have been eating lunch, I opted for an almond croissant because they looked amazing.
 It tasted even better!”

-Carmen Jenner rates the French patisserie (I tried the chicken quiche) and the coffee stand opposite where she had one of the best coffees on her trip.
+- Carmen Jenner rates the French patisserie (I tried the chicken quiche) and the coffee stand opposite where she had one of the best coffees on her trip.

-Amanda Kendle bought a packet of dried mango from a stall that faced the street (Sheridan St), and it was scrumptious.
+- Amanda Kendle bought a packet of dried mango from a stall that faced the street (Sheridan St), and it was scrumptious.

-Food writer Carla Grossetti says Rusty’s has ruined her in terms of farmers’ markets.
+- Food writer Carla Grossetti says Rusty’s has ruined her in terms of farmers’ markets.
 She did her weekly shop there for years, and nothing else lives up to the promise.

 Amanda Kendle’s dreams came true with this almond croissant.

-Top tips for Rusty’s Markets
+Top Tips for Rusty’s Markets Cairns

 Asian eggplants perfect for my favourite Thai Green Chicken Curry at Rusty’s Market in Cairns.

-Where is Rusty’s Markets
+Where to Find Rusty’s Markets

 My room at Riley, a new hotel by Crystalbrook in Cairns.